Picovoice/orca/binding/android/README.md

-# Ocra Binding for Android
+# Orca Binding for Android

 ## Orca